-2. ADULT AND TRAINING ACTIVITIES IN ACCORDANCE WITH WIOA SECTION 133(B)(2) OR (B)(3),
+ii.
+Adult and training activities in accordance with WIOA section 133(b)(2) or (b)(3),

-Under WIOA the State will continue to use the WIA methods and three factors for allocating funds for both the Youth and Adult Programs.
+Under WIOA the State will use the Sub-State Allocations Statutory Formulas for both the Youth and Adult Programs (TEGL 27-16).
 To prevent wide fluctuations in annual funding amounts and disruption to services, the 90% "hold harmless" will also be continued so that each county is assured of receiving at least 90% of the average of the two previous years' proportion of funds.